HKU-BAL/Clair/README.md

 ### Call variants at known variant sites or in a chromosome  (using `callVarBam`)

-**For whole genome variant calling, please use `callVarBamParallel` to generate multiple commands that invokes `callVarBam` on smaller chromosome chucks.**
+**For whole genome variant calling, please use `callVarBamParallel` to generate multiple commands that invoke `callVarBam` on smaller chromosome chucks.**

 #### Call variants in a chromosome